 ** Either way, it's entirely possible that the sign was actually there before Piglet's grandfather, and he really did call himself "Trespassers Will".
 Or his uncle did ("Trespassers after his uncle, and William after Trespassers.")

-* There's an episode of the cartoon series where the group meets a giant wind-up gorilla GaryStu.
-After he misunderstands Christopher Robin telling his friends he isn't keeping him (he had meant to say he was a gift for a friend), the wind-up toy goes to be in the woods by himself...and then sadly declares he needs to "unwind" and pulls out his wind-up key.
-He gets better when the main cast finds him and puts the key back in but ''we just saw a heartbroken toy commit'' '''''suicide!'''''
+* In TheNewAdventuresOfWinnieThePooh episode "Monkey See, Monkey Do Better", the group meets a giant wind-up gorilla GaryStu named Bruno.
+After he misunderstands Christopher Robin telling his friends he isn't keeping him (he had meant to say he was a gift for a friend), Bruno goes to be in the woods by himself...and then sadly declares he needs to "unwind" and pulls out his wind-up key.
+He gets better when the main cast finds him and puts the key back in, but ''we just saw a heartbroken toy commit'' '''''suicide!'''''

 ** Even worse when you consider that the initial choice actor for Bruno was Creator/RobinWilliams, who committed suicide after developing signs of Parkinson's disease.

 * "But the most wonderful thing about Tiggers is....I'M THE ONLY ONE!"...left?